commoncode/rea-serializers/README.rst

 REA Serializers
 ===============

-Using Django Rest Framework this app provides serialization of REA models for either REA Collections or REA API
+Using Django Rest Framework this app provides serialization of REA models for either REA Collections or REA API.